carpentriesoffline/CarpentriesOffline.github.io/publications_and_conferences/RSECon23_Hackathon.md

 2. Explore possible solutions for new functionality, including:

-* Sharing the instructor's screen to learner's devices for envrionments without a projector
+* Sharing the instructor's screen to learner's devices in envrionments without a projector
-* Capturing pre and post workshop surveys and reporting these back to the Carpentries
+* Capturing pre and post workshop surveys and reporting these to the Carpentries
-* Testing the newly developed Carpentries Offline Pi-based HPC

 3. Get the CarpentriesOffline software stack into a beta state where it is ready for instructors around the world to use it with little or no prior contact with the developers.

 4. To recruit new developers to the project.

+5. Test and develop material for a mini-HPC which also uses Raspberry Pi's.
+This is intended for teaching HPC Carpentry to those without access to an HPC.

 ### Themes